govau/content-guide/_writing-style/readability.md

 ### Aim for age 9 reading level

 It's good to aim for age 9 reading level.
-Someone who is age 9 would be in Australian Grade 3 or Grade 4.
+Someone who is age 9 would be in Australian Year 3 or Year 4.

 WCAG criteria 3.1.5 (Level AAA) recommends you write to lower secondary education level.
 This is Year 7 to Year 8 in Australia, or between 12 to 14 years old.